Neeraj-Chauhan170/dbt_banxware_assignmen/README.md

   target: dev
 ```

-4. Verify the Connection
+### 4. Verify the Connection

 Run the following command to ensure dbt can connect to your Snowflake database:

 ```bash
 dbt debug
 ```

-5. Data Ingestion
+### 5. Data Ingestion

-Load Data
-Run the following command to load the CSV files into Snowflake:
+To load data, run the following command to load the CSV files into Snowflake:

 ```bash
 dbt seed
 ```

-This will create the raw_sales_data and raw_customer_data tables in Snowflake.
+This will create the `raw_sales_data` and `raw_customer_data` tables in Snowflake.

-6. Data Transformation
+### 6. Data Transformation

-Run Transformations
-Execute the transformation model with:
+To run the transformations, execute the transformation model with:

 ```bash
 dbt run --models transformed_sales_data
 ```

-This will create the transformed_sales_data table in Snowflake.
+This will create the `transformed_sales_data` table in Snowflake.

-7. Querying the Data
+### 7. Querying the Data
-Run Queries

 Execute the queries with:

 ```bash
 dbt run --models queries
 ```

-This will run all SQL files and generate the views in Snowflake.
+This will run all SQL query files and generate the views in Snowflake.